List of schools in the Roman Catholic Archdiocese of Detroit

 Macomb County, Monroe County, Oakland County, St. Clair County, Washtenaw County, and Wayne County.

 The Archdiocese of Detroit comprises six counties of Southeast Michigan: Lapeer, Macomb, Monroe, Oakland, St. Clair and Wayne.
 There currently are no Catholic high schools in Lapeer County.

 A directory of Roman Catholic institutions from the 1960s listed 108 Catholic grade schools in Detroit, Hamtramck, and Highland Park.
 By 2005 suburban flight contributed to the decline of Catholic schools in the Detroit area.
 There were no Catholic schools left in Hamtramck by that year, and in the Detroit city limits there were 12.
 By 2017 there were four Catholic elementary schools in the city of Detroit.
 There are 103 Detroit-area high schools which have closed as of 2015.

+Department of Catholic Schools in Detroit

+Under Archbishop Allen Vigneron, the Department of Catholic Schools oversees Catholic schools, guiding their mission to promote faith, academic excellence, and discipleship.
+The department leads the Unleashing Our Catholic Schools initiative, aimed at strengthening Catholic identity, academic quality, accessibility, and long-term sustainability.
+Its guidance aligns with Synod 16, Unleash the Gospel, and Unleashing Our Catholic Schools, emphasizing shared responsibility for Catholic schools among clergy, educators, parents, and the laity.